 Weapon and Armor Proficiency

-A black belt is proficient with all simple weapons plus any weapons with the “monk” special feature.
-She is not proficient with any armor or shields.
+A black belt is proficient with any light or one-handed weapon with the “monk” special feature as well as weapons from the close fighter weapon group.
+She is also proficient with light armor and shields (except tower shields).

 Limit Breaks (Su)